vinaychilukuri/vinaychilukuri.github.io/_cases/2 - aktivlearn_edited.md

 ![img center](/assets/img/cases/aktlearn/old-course-home.png)

-One of the fundamental principles of Usability is to give the user a feeling of control.
-This was sorely lacking in the current version of the site.
 The constant feedback we got from various clients was that their learners seem to be *lost* in the interface.

 ### Design for Action
 I set out to address the above issues by doing a task-analysis of a user who would go through a training scenario.
 I had obtained enough context from our customer development executives who communicate with the client.